The International National Trusts Organisation (INTO)

 Water Sourcing & Efficiency

-The National Trust has records of over 90k archaeological sites and features in its Historic Buildings, Sites and Monuments Record.
+The National Trust has records of over 90,000 archaeological sites and features in its Historic Buildings, Sites and Monuments Record.
 Most of these sites are not protected by statutory designations and are vulnerable to land management practices, animal burrowing, vandalism and access erosion.
-These sites are also vulnerable to the changing climate and the compounding impacts of flooding, prolonged periods of rain, drought, landslides and coastal erosion and the effects on features such as earthworks, buried remains and waterlogged deposits.
+These sites are also vulnerable to the changing climate and the compounding impacts of flooding, prolonged periods of rain, drought, landslides and coastal erosion.
+These factors affect features such as earthworks, buried remains and waterlogged deposits.
 The sections of this chapter below explore this in more detail.

 Archaeological Earthworks